 Both women and men.

-Parish started by asking some relatively new top female officials.
+Sogn started by asking some relatively new top female officials.
 What was it like being leader of a male-dominated organisation?

 “I was actually a little surprised by the response.
 None of them thought it was a problem.
-They didn't think about it critically.”
+They didn't think about it critically.” she says.

 Measures for women have not worked

-Sogn believes that sport has shown that they are willing to take gender equality seriously.
+Sogn believes that the sport orginasation has shown that they are willing to take gender equality seriously.
 During the period she has worked on her doctorate, a number of measures have been initiated to both educate and equip women leaders.

 The male leaders that Sogn interviewed also wanted a change and could see that there is a need for a better gender balance.

-Attitudes are not the problem as Sogn sees it.
+Attitudes are not the problem, as Sogn sees it.

 “The position and culture are based on the fact that they have been dominated by masculine logic for many years.
 They have created the premise for how the organisation works.
-It is this masculine logic that I found as a problem to explore closely,” explains Sogn.
+It is this masculine logic that I found as a problem to explore more closely,” explains Sogn.